mrspeaker/wafty-man/README.md

 ## Playing

+It's JavaScript yo, so you can [Play Wafty Man in your browser](http://mrspeaker.github.io/wafty-man/App/) or if you grab this repo by opening `App/index.html`.

-Test in your browser by opening `App/index.html`.
-Though it's better to package it up and run it on your iPhone.
+Though clicking sucks.
+It's better to package it up and run it on your iPhone.

 ## Building for iPhone/iPad